2025 Myanmar earthquake: In Thailand

 Deputy Prime Minister Phumtham Wechayachai described the shaking as unprecedented in Bangkok in the past 100 years.
 It caused marked swaying in high-rise buildings, triggering widespread panic among occupants, many of whom rushed to exit into the streets.
-Most buildings were evacuated, and public venues closed down.
+Most buildings were evacuated, and public venues were closed down.
 All rapid transit lines were suspended, and some roads were closed.
-Road traffic came to a stand-still, and remained severely congested into the night.
+Road traffic came to a standstill, and remained severely congested into the night.
 After all other rapid transit lines reopened, the MRT Pink Line remained suspended as its power rail was dislocated in Min Buri district, Bangkok.